5cript/dbus-glue/README.md

 * [Examples](#Examples)

 ## Summary
-The DBus Mockery library wants to make interfacing with a DBus Service / Interface almost as simple as defining a C++ interface.
+The DBus Glue library wants to make interfacing with a DBus Service / Interface almost as simple as defining a C++ interface.
 The DBus protocol is almost entirely hidden from the user.
 This library only enables interfacing with existant DBus APIs.
 Creating one yourself with this library **is** ~~not~~ possible!